-It's a common pantry staple and makes just about everything taste better.
-From dark chocolate to potato chips, if salt is added, it's simply better.
-Get step-by-step directions for making quick and easy cannabis salt here!
+Salt is a common pantry staple and makes just about everything taste better.
+From dark chocolate to potato chips, cookies to caramels, if salt is added, it’s simply better!
+Get step-by-step directions for making quick and easy cannabis salt here.

 Features

-Salt is any food's best friend.
-With this new infusion, you can now pair all of your favorite foods with a microdose of cannabis.
+Salt is any food’s best friend, and with this new infusion option, you can pair all your favorite foods with a microdose of cannabis.

-This simple, easy, and quick recipe will leave you with a shelf-stable salt creation that will last for weeks, if not longer.
+This simple, easy, and quick recipe will leave you with a shelf-stable edible that will last for months, if not longer when stored properly.

-In this guide, I will teach you how to make cannabis salt at home in just a few simple steps, including helpful FAQs and tips and tricks along the way.
+In this guide, I will teach you how to make cannabis salt at home in just a few simple steps, with some helpful FAQs and tips and tricks to guide you along the way.

 Ingredient Notes

-- Salt: Feel free to use any salt of choice (table salt, sea salt, Himalayan salt, etc.)
+- Salt: Feel free to use any salt you want, such as table salt, sea salt, Himalayan salt, etc.

 The Step-by-Step Process